Jai-Mehrotra/sampling-assignemnt_102003457/README.md

 # sampling-assignemnt_102003457
-Sampling Techniques in Python
+# Sampling Techniques in Python
 This repository contains Python code demonstrating various sampling techniques, including:

-Simple random sampling
+1.Simple random sampling
-Systematic sampling
+2.Systematic sampling
-Stratified sampling
+3.Stratified sampling
-Cluster sampling
+4.Cluster sampling
-Multi-stage sampling
+5.Multi-stage sampling
 Each sampling technique is demonstrated with example code and explanations of how the technique works.

 Installation